gu4re/CSH/README.md

 git pull
 ````

-<p align="justify">Or, you can download the repository as a ZIP file by clicking on the green "Code" button at the top of the repository and selecting "Download ZIP".</p>
+<p align="justify">Or, you can download the repository as a ZIP file by clicking on the green "Code" button at the top of the repository and selecting <a href="https://github.com/gu4re/CSH/archive/refs/heads/main.zip">Download ZIP</a>.</p>

 ## COMPILE & RUN <img src="https://cdn3.iconfinder.com/data/icons/luchesa-vol-9/128/Html-512.png" alt="code-icon" width="40" height="40" align="left"/>

-It is important to note that when compiling the code using gcc or any other compatible C compiler, the appropriate library for your system architecture must be included.
+<p align="justify">It is important to note that when compiling the code using gcc or any other compatible C compiler, the appropriate library for your system architecture must be included.
 This library can be found in the _libraries directory of this repo (either "libparser_x86.a" or "libparser_x64.a").
 Note that there is currently **no library available for ARM architecture.**</p>
-Example with gcc compiler:
+<p align="justify">Example with gcc compiler:</p>

 ```bash
 gcc csh_en.c "../_libraries/libparser_x64.a" -o "name-of-executable" -Wall -Wextra -Wshadow